xoofx/xoofx.github.io/_posts/2015-10-08-stackalloc-for-class-with-roslyn-and-coreclr.md

 - it doesn't allocate a .NET array but actually return only a pointer to the first element of the allocated array.
 You don't have access to a `Length` property nor you could use this return value with code expecting regular managed arrays.

 In I ideal world, I would replace completely this old operator by a new behaviour that would allow both allocation on class/reference type on the stack, as well as array of class/structs (and not only blittable structs, as it is today).
 This is what I have chosen for in this prototype as I found it much cleaner and I don't have to introduce a new keyword.

+Basically, the new `stackalloc` operation should allow exactly the same calling constructors conventions then the `new` operation.

 In order to use the `stackalloc` operator, you can only assign it to a `transient` variable, like this: